rmera/pqmt/README.md

    Also add the keyword "point charges" in the section $drvopt

-4. Edit the script fakeorca.sh to carry out the calculation you need (if unmodified, it runs dscf and grad, you will need to change dscf for ridft if you wish to run calculations with RI).
+4. Copy the provided fakeorca.sh file to your work directory, and edit it to carry out the calculation you need (if unmodified, it runs dscf and grad, you will need to change dscf for ridft if you wish to run calculations with RI).

+5. If you want single-point calculations, add the -SP flag to the calls to OrcaTranslator.py in the fake_orca.sh script, and comment out the grad calculation.

-5. Rename the control file to control-template
+6. Rename the control file to control-template

-6. Make sure the script OrcaTranslator.py is in the path
+7. Make sure the script OrcaTranslator.py is in the path

-7. Set the PDYNAMO_SCRATCH shell variable to your scratch directory (it is not enough to set it in the pDynamo script).
+8. Set the PDYNAMO_SCRATCH shell variable to your scratch directory (it is not enough to set it in the pDynamo script).
+I'd advice to use the same working directory as scratch.

-8. Prepare the pDynamo QMMM calculation set the command for orca to call the script fakeorca.sh
+9. Prepare the pDynamo QMMM calculation and set the command for orca to call the script fakeorca.sh

-9. Run the calculation normally.
+10. Run the calculation normally.

 ## How to run a pDynamo/XTB calculation

-Assuming that xtb 6.0 is correctly installed.
+Assuming that xtb 6.3 is correctly installed.

 1. Prepare the pDynamo calculation normally.

-2. If you want, prepare an xcontrol file for xtb and place it in PDYNAMO_SCRATCH
+2. Copy the provided xtb.inp file to your working directory.
+Edit it if you want to add something.

-3. Copy to your work directory and edit the provided fakeorca_xtb.sh.
+3. Copy the provided fake_orca.sh to your work directory and edit it.
 Set the correct charge/multiplicity for your systems and, optionally, the number of cores to be used.

-4. Prepare the pDynamo QMMM calculation set the command for orca to call the script fakeorca_xtb.sh
+4. Prepare the pDynamo QMMM calculation and set the command for orca to call the script fakeorca_xtb.sh

 5. Run the calculation normally.

-Note that the electrostatic embedding used by pDynamo may not be fully tested in XTB 6.0.
-Please refer to the program's documentation and the developer's webpage.

 **

-The developers of pDQMT are in no way involved with the pDynamo, Orca, Turbomole or XTB development.
+The developer of pDQMT is in no way involved with the pDynamo, Orca, Turbomole or xtb development.
 Please comply with the license of every program you use, and cite the appropiate references.

-pDQMT has only been minimally tested.
-Since it is fairly small, the authors find likely that it will perform similarly in every case.
+pDQMT has not been thoroughly tested.
+Since it is fairly small, the author finds likely that it will perform similarly in every case.
 Still, use it at your own risk.